Explore the Iconic Facades of Sagrada Familia

 While the facade consists of four towers, you can only visit two of them.
 The visit would start with the lift taking you up the Philip Tower.
 Once you step out, you will find a platform at the top of the tower from where you enjoy the ocean view.
 You would then cross over to the Thomas Tower, where you will reach the highest point at 90 meters high.
 From here, you will make your way back to the ground level.

-How to view the Sagrada Familia Facades?
+Access to Sagrada Familia Facades

 Book Sagrada Familia Tickets & Tours